codingfriend1/OriginsPE/README.md

 This branch attempts to balance some of the Origins:

-- Phatoms origin can now be hurt when outside of spectator mode.
+- Phantoms origin can now be hurt when outside of spectator mode.
 Spiritual Body Perk has been removed.
-- Headwear on Phantoms only reduces 50% of sunlight damage but no longer fully prevents it.
+- Headwear on Phantoms only reduce 50% of sunlight damage no longer 100%.
 - Miner Class is blessed with Fortune +1 on all their pickaxes.
 No other players share this blessed status.

 ## Bug Fixes